 The amendment of IFRS 4 Insurance Contracts requires entities to disclose the fair value at the end of the reporting period and the change in fair value during the period for groups of financial assets with contractual cash flows that are solely payments of principal and interest ("SPPI") and other financial assets separately.
 Such disclosure is not required since the Company invests in debt instruments held at FVTPL and are of a trading nature, not recognised as SPPI.
-IFRS 17 'Insurance Contracts' was issued in May 2017, and sets out the requirements that an entity should apply in accounting for insurance contracts it issues and reinsurance contracts it holds.
-IFRS 17 is currently effective from 1 January 2021.
-However, the IASB is considering delaying the mandatory implementation date by two years and may make additional changes to the standard.
-The company is in the process of starting to assess the impact IFRS 17.
+IFRS 17 'Insurance Contracts' was issued in May 2017 and sets out the requirements that an entity should apply in accounting for insurance contracts it issues and reinsurance contracts it holds.
+IFRS 17 is currently effective from 1 January 2023.
+The Company is in the process of assessing the impact IFRS 17.
 Industry practice and interpretation of the standard are still developing.